FDA approved for more than 25 years

 Your first course of action should be to meet with a healthcare provider for a proper diagnosis.
 If they confirm that you have an iron deficiency, the next step is to discuss your treatment options.

-Iron deficiency can be treated by:
+Iron deficiency anemia can be treated by:

 • Receiving iron injections.
 If you can’t consume iron supplements orally, you may need iron injections.
 These are delivered into a muscle or a vein, rapidly increasing your iron levels.